blockchainsllc/in3-docs/docs/api-c.md

 Ethereum API.

-This header-file defines prepares the JSON-RPC request, which is then executed and verified by the Incubed client.
+This header-file defines and prepares the JSON-RPC request, which is then executed and verified by the Incubed client.

 Location: src/api/eth1/eth_api.h